naeembeg/naeembeg/README.md

 ### 👨‍🎓 About Me

-I'm a passionate 3rd-year Computer Science & Engineering undergraduate at Ahsanullah University of Science and Technology (AUST), Bangladesh.
+I'm a passionate 3<sup>rd</sup> year Computer Science & Engineering undergraduate at Ahsanullah University of Science and Technology (AUST), Bangladesh.
 With a strong academic record (CGPA: 3.00+/4.00), I'm driven by a desire to become an industry-leading AI/ML expert.

 ---